Creating Application Rounds

 Name

-• This round name will be visible to applicants.
+• The round name visible to applicants

 • Enter a descriptive name, like Undergraduate Application.